Sense about Science ? equipping people to make sense of science and evidence

 Publications and resources

-2011 Celebrities and Science
+2011 Celebrities and Science Review

 From fashion to fad-diets, medicine to super foods, and the environment to allergies, at Sense About Science we continue to monitor the science claims made each year by the influential and the famous.
 Scientists and members of the public send us the claims they have seen – about products, lifestyle choices and campaigns – that appear to make little scientific sense.
 We ask scientists to respond so that we can help celebrities realise where they were going wrong and encourage public discussion about sound science.